sourcegraph/sourcegraph-public-snapshot/doc/index.md

 ## For site administrators

-The [site administration documentation](admin.md) is about deploying and managing a Sourcegraph self-hosted instance.
+The [site administration documentation](admin/index.md) is about deploying and managing a Sourcegraph self-hosted instance.

 ## For contributors to Sourcegraph

-See the [contributor documentation](dev.md) and the [main Sourcegraph repository](https://github.com/sourcegraph/sourcegraph) (open-source).
+See the [contributor documentation](dev/index.md) and the [main Sourcegraph repository](https://github.com/sourcegraph/sourcegraph) (open-source).

+## Sourcegraph roadmap

+The [Sourcegraph roadmap](dev/roadmap.md) describes what's coming next.

 ## Sourcegraph subscriptions